 Print on table tent cards

-Add the QR code to your table tent card design.
-Test it scans correctly on iOS and Android before printing in volume.
+Add the QR code to your table tent card design with adequate quiet zone around the pattern.
+Test it scans correctly on both iOS and Android phones under the actual ambient lighting of your venue before printing in volume, because dim restaurant lighting can affect scan reliability in ways that desktop testing does not reveal.

 Common situations where this approach makes a real difference:

-A bistro eliminates physical laminated menus entirely after the pandemic and replaces them with QR codes on table tent cards.
-They update their digital menu seasonally without any reprinting cost.
+A neighbourhood bistro eliminates physical laminated menus entirely and replaces them with elegant brass-mounted QR codes on each table linked to a stable URL on their restaurant website.
+They update their digital menu seasonally and for daily specials without any reprinting cost, saving an estimated several thousand pounds a year on menu production and proofing while keeping every dish description current.

-A pub adds a QR code on the bar pointing to a dedicated "today's specials" page that staff update daily.
-Customers can check specials on their phone without waiting for a member of staff.
+A traditional pub adds a small QR code on the bar pointing to a dedicated todays specials page that the manager updates each morning before service.
+Customers can check specials and pricing on their phone without waiting for a member of bar staff during busy lunch periods, and the team reports that specials uptake improves because diners can read full descriptions rather than catching glimpses of a chalkboard.

-A tourist-area restaurant generates separate QR codes for English, French, and German menu PDFs and places them on a multi-language tent card, improving the dining experience for international guests.
+A tourist-area restaurant near a popular landmark generates separate QR codes for English, French, German, and Spanish menu pages and places them in a labelled column on a single tent card.
+International guests scan their preferred language and read the menu without staff translation effort, improving the dining experience and reducing ordering errors caused by partial English comprehension.

 Get better results with these expert suggestions: